Nauder/ygomd-rush-frames/README.md

 ## Development

-The .csproj file must use the imports from your Master Duel MelonLoader folder.
+The .csproj file must use the references from your Master Duel MelonLoader folder.

 - The project uses Melon Loader as the modding framework
 - Harmony Patcher is used for patching some methods in the game code